gmt4/inferno-ds/README.md

 USAGE
 -----

-To setup/build your own i$CONF.nds file follow the INSTALL file.
+To setup/build your own `i$CONF.nds` file follow the INSTALL file.
-After build launch the resulting i$CONF.nds file on your DS.
+After build launch the resulting `i$CONF.nds` file on your DS.

 At boot time it prompts for the source location of the root fs, choose your selection using the direction keys on your DS.
-Currently the only usable option is `root from: kernel' after the prompt, a window manager wm(1) instance is started to interact/launch/control programs using a menu-like interface.
+Currently the only usable option is `root from: kernel` after the prompt, a window manager wm(1) instance is started to interact/launch/control programs using a menu-like interface.

 AUTHORS
 -------

-Noah Evans
+- Noah Evans
-Salva Peiró
+- Salva Peiró
-Mechiel Lukkien
+- Mechiel Lukkien

 We can be reached through the inferno-ds group [1].

 REFERENCES
 ----------

 [1] Inferno DS project: http://code.google.com/p/inferno-ds/
 [2] Inferno Operating System: http://code.google.com/p/inferno-os/
 [3] gbatek: hardware reference: http://nocash.emubase.de/gbatek.{txt,htm},